ucsb-cs8/w20/_lab/lab04.md

     ![cipher visualization](cipher.gif)

-3. `decryptCS8Cipher(plainText, key)`- return cipherText.
+3. `decryptCS8Cipher(plainText, key)` - return cipherText.
 Finally, write a function that will decrypt our CS8 Cipher.
-The process should be straightforward if you completed the previous part of the lab.
-Try to work out the solutions by hand first if stuck.
+The procedure should be straightforward if you completed the previous part of the lab.
+Try to work out the solutions by hand first, if stuck.

 4. Decode this message from your instructor using key = `513`, and paste it into your Python interpreter for a fun surprise: